Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 Thus, Theorem \ref{th1} shows that the fluctuation of charge at large scales is anomalously small in comparison to Poissonian statistics, where expectation and variance grow at the same asymptotic rate as functions of the observation radius.
 In the jargon of statistical mechanics, we say that the point process of charged zeros is \emph{hyperuniform}, or that it has \emph{non-extensive fluctuations} \cite{torquato2016hyperuniformity, MR3815253}.
 Stationary analogues of Theorem \ref{th1} go back to \cite{wilkinson2004screening}, albeit in a less mathematical formulation.

-When $F_1=0$ and $H$ is radial, Theorem \ref{th1} follows from \cite[Theorem 1.14]{hkr22}, which also provides an asymptotic expression of the variance as $R \to \infty$.
+When $F_1=0$ and $H$ is radial, Theorem \ref{th1} follows from \cite[Theorem 1.14]{hkr22}, which also provides an asymptotic expression for the variance as $R \to \infty$.
 In this article, the variance estimate is extended to possibly non-radial twisted kernels and non-zero means.
-The proof in \cite{hkr22} depends on lengthy explicit calculations and breaks completely in the presence of a mean or absence of radial symmetries.
+The proof in~\cite{hkr22} depends on lengthy explicit calculations and breaks completely in the presence of a mean or in the absence of radial symmetries.
 Thus, new methods are needed; see Section \ref{sec_met}.